lamhq/tech-notes/pages/backend/python/basic/functions.md

 ## Lambda Expressions

 Small anonymous functions can be created with the `lambda` keyword.

-Like nested function definitions, lambda functions can reference variables from the containing scope:
+lambda functions can reference variables from the containing scope.

 ```py
 def make_incrementor(n):